Storozhuknikita/react-news/my-app/README.md

-My first App based on React
+My first App is based on React

 - React Create App
 - Bootstrap

+This App showes news and adds news.

+This project was made on course in GeekUniversity GeekBrains.ru
 ## Available Scripts

 In the project directory, you can run: